Ayman-ALrasheedi1/web_project/README.md

-​🛠️ Technical Overview
+​🛠️ Technical Overview Database Driven:
-​Database Driven: Utilizes a relational database structure with tables for products, builds, users, and messages.
+Utilizes a relational database structure with tables for products, builds, users, and messages.
 ​User Interface: A modern, dark-themed responsive design focused on high-quality visuals and ease of navigation.
 ​Core Pages:
 ​Index.php: Secure login and registration.